MicrosoftDocs/biztalk-docs/his/core/windows-powershell-and-wmi-provider-for-his2.md

  **To open and run sample scripts**

- To open and run an existing [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] sample script, use the following procedures:
+ To open and run an existing Host Integration Server sample script, use the following procedures:

 -   On the toolbar, click **Open…**, or on the **File** menu, click **Open**.